javieryu/nerf_bridge/README.md

 After Nerfstudio and it's dependencies are installed, the only remaining dependency should be ``rospkg``, which can be easily installed using ``pip install rospkg``.

 These instructions assume that ROS is already installed on the machine that you will be training on, and that the appropriate ROS packages to provide a stream of color images and poses from your camera are installed and working.
 For details on the packages that we use to provide this data see the section below on **Our Setup**.

+## Installation
+The first step to getting NerfBridge working is to install just the dependencies for Nerfstudio using the [installation guide](https://docs.nerf.studio/en/latest/quickstart/installation.html).
+Then once the dependencies are installed, install Nerfbridge (and Nerfstudio v0.3.3) using ``pip install -e .`` in the root of this repository.

+This will add NerfBridge to the list of available methods for on the Nerfstudio CLI.
+To test if NerfBridge is being registered by the CLI after installation run ``ns-train -h``, and if installation was successful then you should see ros-nerfacto in the list of available methods.

 ## Running and Configuring NerfBridge
 The design and configuration of NerfBridge is heavily inspired by Nerfstudio, and our recommendation is to become familiar with how that repository works before jumping into training NeRFs online with ROS.